taha-shahid1/ArchiveAI/README.md

 ## Prerequisites

-Before getting started, ensure you have Python 3.9.12, Node and [Ollama](https://ollama.com/download) installed to run a local LLM.
+Before getting started, ensure you have Python 3.9.12, the latest version of Node and [Ollama](https://ollama.com/download) installed to run a local LLM.

 Once installed, run llama3.2 by running the following command in your terminal: